 Students begin the transition to Westcourt through opportunities to visit the Westcourt campus for a tour, subject selection and Headstart.

 We have named our Year 9 Campus Westcourt.
 Westcourt is known as the name of the farm that Edmund Rice grew up in on the skirts of Callan, Ireland.

-The journey of the Year 9 students occurs in separate setting where the group can really come together as a year level.
+The journey of the Year 9 students occurs in a separate setting where the group can really come together as a year level.
 The environment is designed for students to increase their confidence and awareness gained from their sense of belonging to the year level and of the gifts they bring to the group.